sreitich/sreitich.github.io/_posts/2025-7-3-projectile-prediction-2.markdown

 private:

     /** Internal counter for projectile IDs.
-Starts at 1 because 0 is reversed for non-predicted projectiles. */ uint32 FakeProjectileIdCounter;
+Starts at 1 because 0 is reserved for non-predicted projectiles. */ uint32 FakeProjectileIdCounter;
 {% endhighlight %}